How to Care for Evergreen Shrubs in Idaho Falls

 Dead or dying branches not only look bad, but they leach out nutrients meant for healthy branches.

-Check evergreen shrubs frequently for damage or disease, and cut off affected branches right away to prevent spread.
+Check evergreen shrubs frequently for signs of damage or disease, and cut off affected branches right away to prevent the spread.

-The best time to prune your evergreen shrubs is in early spring, before new growth begins to emerge and just after they end their dormancy period.
+The best time to prune your evergreen shrubs is in early spring, just after they emerge from dormancy and before new growth begins.
 Never prune more than one-third of the foliage.

 Evergreen Shrub Maintenance: The Best Soil